spotify/comet/README.md

-Comet is an alert distribution framework which allows you to distribute alerts all the way to the resource owner with customizable owner lookup, de-duplication, alert formatting as well as automated follow up and metrics.
+Comet is an alert distribution framework which allows you to distribute alerts all the way to the resource owner with customizable owner lookup, de-duplication, alert formatting as well as automated follow-up and metrics.

 Built with ❤️ at Spotify

 # Structure

-Comet is build as a collection of plugins that can be combined to build your own app.
+Comet is built as a collection of plugins that can be combined to build your own application.
 This repository hosts an example application using the two public Comet libraries comet-core and comet-common.

 ## comet core
 https://github.com/spotify/comet-core